 You should try to discover:

-- any problems the team is having, with absolutely any aspect of the work
+- any problems the team is having with absolutely any part of the work

 - anything that’s stopping the team getting work done or delaying work